 They are one of the largest flying birds

-Peafowl are one of the largest birds that actually has the ability to fly.
+Peafowl is one of the largest birds that actually have the ability to fly.
 Unlike the Ostrich, they’re able to fly for short periods of time and even retreat to the protection of a tree branch if they need to evade a predator.
 They fly mostly to and from branches or, in the cases of our own resident peafowl, to the tops of buildings.
 Even though they can fly, you still mostly find them walking around on the ground.

 Peafowl live long lives